Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Results and Discussion

-For vibrational mode-resolved anharmonicity, $\sigma^A_s$, (Figure 6), shows that anharmonicity is dispersed from in the range of $0.2$ to $0.4$ for vibrational frequencies between 1 to 6 THz, meaning these forces are moderately anharmonic across all models.
-Furthermore, a low-frequency single vibrational mode, corresponding to acoustic phonons, has an anharmonicity score of $1$ $i.e.,$ $100$\%, meaning that this mode is dominated by anharmonic behaviour.
+For vibrational mode-resolved anharmonicity, $\sigma^A_s$, (Figure 4), shows that anharmonicity is dispersed from in the range of $\sim$ $0.2$ to $0.4$ for vibrational frequencies between 3 to 6 THz, meaning these forces are moderately anharmonic across all models.
+Below $3$ THz anharmoncity is increased slightly, especially for the KDH model, where frequencies with $\sigma^A_s$ of $0.6$ and $0.8$ are seen which are notably absent in the Petrov model.
+Furthermore, for both models a low-frequency single vibrational mode, corresponding to acoustic phonons, has an anharmonicity score of $1$ $i.e.,$ $100$\%, meaning that this mode is dominated by anharmonic behaviour.
 The higher anharmonicity of low-frequency acoustic phonons is intuitive, as heat transport mechanisms, which are not described in the harmonic approximation, are dominated by acoustic phonons \cite{ghosh_significant_2023}.
-This is observed in Figure 6, as the distribution of $\sigma^A_s$ decreases slightly with increasing vibrational frequency.
-However, $\sigma^A_s$ remains moderately high at higher vibrational frequencies (optical phonons), with vibrational modes between $\sigma^A_s$ $0.2$ and $0.4$.
+This is observed in Figure 4, as the distribution of $\sigma^A_s$ decreases slightly with increasing vibrational frequency.
+However, $\sigma^A_s$ remains moderately high at higher vibrational frequencies (optical phonons), with the anharmonicity of vibrational modes remaining between $\sigma^A_s$ $0.2$ and $0.4$.
 Recent studies in the literature have found that hexagonal GST unusually shows a high degree of optical phonon heat transport \cite{ghosh_significant_2023, Mukhopadhyay2016}.
-The high $\sigma^A_s$ values seen in Figure 6 support these findings as high frequency optical phonons remain strongly anharmonic.
-Although little variation is seen in Figure 6 between the Petrov and KDH models, previous results show that atomic ordering does affect anharmonic behaviour.
-Indeed, phonon band structures showing atomic contribution for each stacking model (SI, Figures S4, S5) show in the Petrov optical bands are dominated by Ge, where in the KDH model these high frequency modes are predominately populated by Sb contributions, in agreement with other studies \cite{ghosh_significant_2023}.
-Nevertheless, better insight into the relationship between the stacking sequences, thus local chemical structure and anharmonicity is needed. \\
+The high $\sigma^A_s$ values seen in Figure 4 support these findings as high frequency optical phonons remain strongly anharmonic, although key differences are seen between both models.
+It is seen that the KDH modes are more anharmonic between 1-3 THz compared to the Petrov model, where the for the Petrov model, the modes are more anharmonic compared to KDH in the range of 4-5 THz.
+The results confirm that atomic ordering does affect anharmonic behaviour, particularly in relation to the vibrational modes.
+Indeed, phonon band structures showing atomic contribution for each stacking model (SI, Figures S4, S5) show in the Petrov model optical bands are dominated by Ge, where in the KDH model these high frequency modes are predominately populated by Sb contributions, in agreement with other studies \cite{ghosh_significant_2023} and highlight the variations in vibrational behaviour observed when changing the stacking order in between the Te layers.
+Nevertheless, better insight into the relationship between the stacking sequences is needed, therefore we consider the affects of the local chemical structure on anharmonicity. \\